16 Best Tools for Writers to Build a Profitable Writing Business in 2026

 11. Wave: Free Invoicing and Accounting for Writers on a Budget

 Wave provides free invoicing and accounting software with no monthly subscription.
-Writers who are just starting out or who send fewer than 10 invoices per month get a fully functional invoicing system without paying for FreshBooks or QuickBooks.
-Wave makes money on optional paid services (payment processing, payroll), not the core software.
+Writers just starting out or sending fewer than 10 invoices per month get a fully functional invoicing system without paying for FreshBooks or QuickBooks.

-Why budget-conscious writers start with Wave: The math is straightforward.
-A freelance writer earning $2,000/mo who pays $19-$33/mo for FreshBooks is spending 1-1.5% of revenue on invoicing alone.
-Wave delivers the same core function (send invoice, get paid, track income) for free.
-The tradeoff is fewer automation features, less polished templates, and no built-in time tracking.
+Why budget-conscious writers start with Wave: A freelance writer earning $2,000/mo who pays $7-$21/mo for FreshBooks is spending roughly 0.4-1% of revenue on invoicing alone.
+Wave delivers the same core function — send invoice, get paid, track income — for free on the Starter plan.

 Key features:

-- Unlimited invoicing (no client caps)
+- Unlimited invoicing on the Starter plan (no client caps)

 - Double-entry accounting with financial reports